Science, Mathematics, & Technology Timeline

-Nicolas Copernicus used his calculations to support the idea the Sun was the center of the solar system with planets orbiting around it.
+Nicolas Copernicus uses his calculations to support the idea the Sun is the center of the solar system with planets orbiting around it.

 Printing with movable type

-Johannes Gutenberg, invented printing with movable type.
-Small metal prisms (lead) that were cast precisely and in large quantities so they could be set into a grid, used, reset, and used again.
-He also used a new press, similar to those used in wine making, new papermaking and bookbinding techniques, and an oil-based printing ink.
-All improvements to Chinese or Korean printing, or current European printing by stamping letters on a surfaces or woodblock printing.
+Johannes Gutenberg, invents the printing press with movable type.
+It uses small metal prisms (lead) that are precisely cast in large quantities so they can be set into a grid, used, reset, and used again.
+He also uses a new press, similar to those used in wine making, new papermaking and bookbinding techniques, and an oil-based printing ink.
+All improvements to Chinese, Korean printing, and current European printing of stamping letters on a surfaces or woodblock.
 Source

 - Described scientific discovery as observation reasoned with induction in a cautious manner to make conclusions without being swayed by opinion.
 Influenced Roger Bacon